Villa Park, California: History

+and El Modena stations to the south, connecting to main lines at Tustin and Tustin Junction, near where Katella Ave. and State College Blvd. now cross in Anaheim's Platinum Triangle.
+Passenger service on the Southern Pacific Tustin Branch operated from its opening in 1888 until it was discontinued in 1910.

 Ranchers established the Serrano Water District in 1876, which still provides Villa Park's water, and founded the Villa Park Orchards Association (still a business in Orange, although the packing house that was a local landmark was torn down in 1983).
 Today, Serrano Water District imports water from the Metropolitan Water District of Southern California and stores it in the Santiago Reservoir.
 In addition, groundwater is pumped from an aquifer managed by Orange County Water District.

 In 2005, the Orange County Local Agency Formation Commission (LAFCO) shrunk Villa Park's sphere of influence to zero due to its being landlocked by the city of Orange.
 Shortly after, LAFCO restored Villa Park's sphere of influence after an outcry from local community leaders.

 Geography

 Villa Park is located at (33.816183, −117.811106).
 According to the United States Census Bureau, the city has a total area of 2.1 sqmi, all land.

 There are no public parks within city limits; many homes have pools and/or tennis courts.
 Unlike more urban areas of Orange County west of the city, Villa Park has winding streets with few sidewalks and limited street lights.
 Throughout are trees and flower beds in planted medians and parkways.
 Surrounded by the city of Orange, Villa Park has the appearance of an enclave due to the city's early unwillingness to annex lands beyond Santiago Creek and those east of a power line easement between the city and Anaheim Hills.